flo-v/SUSHI_labrotation/clean_log.md

 Then do:

 #### FGCZ website steps
-Start VPN and accessed http://fgcz-c-047.uzh.ch:5000: (5000 or whatever number defined in rails execution)
+Start VPN (if not in UZH network) and accessed http://fgcz-c-047.uzh.ch:5000: (5000 or whatever number defined in rails execution)
 Logging in with username
 Run analysis on data:
 1. Select project 1535 ((if data-to-be-analyzed is already loaded in sushi skip directly to step 4)